 At this point Steve took a moment to say hello to the audience.
 He wasn’t nearly as vocal as he was in Montreal, but I think a part of that was being able to practice his French and have fun with the audience.
 He commented on the love people had for his “Classic Hackett” repertoire (The Steppes), and that we would have to bear with him for two more new songs before returning to more familiar territory.
 I thought it was interesting that Hackett felt the need to justify playing new material to the audience instead of just regurgitating the past.

-Don’t get me wrong, he still did an excellent job behind the kit.
-He was an absolute beast last year in Montreal, and I still remember being blown away by his performance as if it was yesterday.
+Don’t get me wrong, O’Toole still did an excellent job behind the kit.
+But last year he was an absolute beast in Montreal, and I still remember being blown away by his performance as if it was yesterday.
 I had never heard anything like what he did at the end of “Shadow of the Hierophant” with the mixture of time signatures, the changing of beat emphases, and his improvisations.
-He still improvised, but it didn’t seem as tight nor varied as before.
-Nonetheless, when you’ve previously experienced perfection, the next best thing is excellence!
-“Shadow of the Hierophant” was definitely the highlight to the solo section.
+He still improvised this time around, but it didn’t seem as tight nor varied as before.
+Nevertheless, when you’ve previously experienced perfection, the next best thing is excellence!
+“Shadow of the Hierophant” was definitely the highlight of the solo section.

 There was a moment after “Blood on the Rooftops” that was really touching.
 Steve took a moment to honour the recent loss of bassist John Wetton from King Crimson and Asia.
 Steve mentioned playing with him, and dedicated the next two pieces “…In That Quiet Earth” and “Afterglow” in his honour, as Wetton would often sing “Afterglow” with Steve.
 It really made for a heartwarming rendition, and even received a few sniffles from the surrounding audience.